Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 Bidadari Estate: Istana of Cecilia Catherina Lange, Wife of Sultan Abu Bakar

-Before Bidadari was a cemetery, it was an estate owned by prominent families.
-Henry Minchin Simons (known as H.M.
-Simons or popularly nicknamed H.M.S.), co-founder of Paterson Simons & Co and a civil engineer, was the original owner.
+Before Bidadari was a cemetery, it had been an estate owned by prominent families.
+Its original owner was Henry Minchin Simons (known as H.M.
+Simons and popularly nicknamed H.M.S.), co-founder of Paterson Simons & Co and a civil engineer.
 In the early colonial period, the civil engineer was also the architect.
 Simons exchanged the Bidadari estate for Tyersall estate with William Napier.
 It was not known when exactly Simons had the building constructed or when he had the building exchanged for Tyersall.
 Few archival materials remain to elucidate the relationship of the two previous owners of the Bidadari estate.

 While enquiries were made regarding the purchase of the Bidadari estate, investigations were also carried out to ascertain if the land was suitable for the construction of a new Christian cemetery.

 Dato’ Mentri was the trustee for the Sultan of Johor for the Bidadari estate.
 Negotiations between Dato’ Mentri and the Commissioners took almost three years to complete.
-This was later complicated by a petition “numerously” signed by Muslims so that part of the Bidadari Estate would be set aside as a burial ground for the use of their co-religionists.
-The lack of Malay press at that time made it difficult to trace this interest by the Muslims to have their own cemetery.
+This was later complicated by a petition “numerously” signed by Muslims so that part of the Bidadari estate would be set aside as a burial ground for the use of their co-religionists.
+The lack of Malay press at the time made it difficult to trace this interest by the Muslims to have their own cemetery.
 The Muslim Advisory Board was set up three years later in 1905.
 Hence, any record of organised attempts to create a public Muslim cemetery was noted only in passing.
 Perhaps, more efforts to look into the annual reports of the Muslim Advisory Board/Hindu Muslim Endowment Board could shed more light on documented attempts for a Muslim burial space.

 The Municipal Commissioners were reluctant to accede to a request to purchase the land for other religious groups.
-They were clear that the motivation was for a Christian cemetery, as noted by the response of the Deputy President of the Municipal Commissioners, who passed the recommendation of the By-Law Committee,
+They were clear that the motivation was for a Christian cemetery, as noted by the response of the Deputy President of the Municipal Commissioners, who passed the recommendation of the By-Law Committee:

-Work In Progress
+Work in Progress

 Opening of Bidadari Muslim Cemetery